The River Thames from Hole Haven onwards.....

 All normal Marina facilities are available here with water, electricity, showers and toilets available.
 Gas can be obtained as well as fuel.
 Holding tanks can be pumped, boats can be lifted, repairs can be effected and there are some specialists on-site.
 Check the directory.
 This marina has a friendly, welcoming atmosphere.

 The Marina is close to London City Airport, although only small quiet aircraft use this mainly weekdays only.
-In recent years there has been quite a bit of development (mainly residential)around this area and there are now some shops including a Tescos within ten minutes walk.
+In recent years there has been quite a bit of development (mainly residential)around this area and there are now some shops including a Tescos within twenty minutes walk.
 There are also excellent transport connections nearby via the Docklands Light Railway.
 Once within the railway/underground system the whole of London is your oyster...

 This just about covers the mooring opportunities in this stretch of the River, past the Thames Barrier there are several more opportunities for boats with masts, and untold places for motorboats prepared to push on..